kango2/Annotation_EGAPx_gadi/README.md

 Jobs submitted to the normal Gadi queues do not have internet access.
 So you must pre-download all required files **before running EGAPx offline**.
-When you submit jobs to the normal queue on NCI gadi, it will **NOT** have internet access, therefore you need to download the neccessary files before running EGAPx offline.

 ### 1. Create `input_download.yaml`
 This YAML file must include:
 - Path to your genome